 - a full-time resident in the UK

-- aged 18 but some agencies won't let you foster until you're aged 21 (there's no upper age limit)
+- aged 18 but some agencies will not let you foster until you're aged 21 (there's no upper age limit)

 - single, in a couple, married or divorced